TheJordanDev/PeakPresence/README.md

 - The mod generates a config file on first launch.
 - You can customize Rich Presence text and behavior via the config file or by editing localization files for full language support.
+- You can configure ForcedLanguage to force the RPC to use a specific Language Code instead of Syncing with Game language ("en", "fr", "it", "de", "es", "es-419", "pt-BR", "ru", "uk", "zh-Hans", "zh-Hant", "ja", "ko", "pl", "tr")

 ## Building